jiaqili0714/portfolio/mini-projects/README.md

 After receiving feedback from me on both submissions, you will have an opportunity to revise one of your submissions.
 This assignment has three steps:

 1. Read [this document](https://lsa.umich.edu/content/dam/sweetland-assets/sweetland-documents/teachingresources/SequencingandScaffoldingAssignments/Supplement3_HowtoWriteaRevisionPlan.pdf) on creating a revision plan.
-2. Open and follow the instructions in revision-plan.Rmd.
+2. Open and follow the instructions in `revision-plan.Rmd`.
 3. Revise your submission in the same Markdown document you had previously been working in based on what you outlined in your revision plan.
 Push your changes to GitHub.

 > Remember that grammar, spelling, and punctuation concerns should not be included in a revision plan.
 Those concerns are addressed in a proofreading stage, not a revising stage.